kelvinsilva/custom-build-api-seed/benchmarks.md

 Processing: |  239 | 239 |  0.0  |  239   |  239
 Waiting:    |  215 | 215  | 0.0  |  215  |   215
 Total:      |  239 | 239  | 0.0 |   239  |   239

+This was to test a baseline (control) case, where we have only 1 request.
+It is important to see this so we can gauge if all the other tests align with the results that we think we should get.
+Since we are testing this on localhost and not over ngrock network we can conclude that the millisecond numbers are contributed directly from the hardware of the machine and the software.
+We know that for sure there are not any other servers or external factors that contribute to the millisecond response time.
+If we wanted to increase hardware and change software we should always compare the 1 connection 1 concerrency test first as it is the most basic of the tests.